factorhouse/cronut/README.md

 The scheduler supports two fields:

-1. (optional) time-zone: e.g. "Australia/Pacific"
+1. (optional) time-zone: default for the scheduler, where triggers support it. e.g. "Australia/Melbourne"
 2. (required) schedule: a sequence of 'items' to schedule, each being a map containing a :job and :trigger

 e.g